 Use this printable when you need to see each day on one page before you lock hotels, tours, and dinner plans.

-Use this printable packing checklist PDF and packing list template to cover documents, chargers, medication, clothing, toiletries, and shared group-trip items before departure, hotel check-in, or the airport scramble starts.
+Use this printable packing checklist PDF to cover documents, chargers, medication, outfits, toiletries, shared group items, and airport basics.

 Keep the booking layer close to the itinerary: choose a stay area that reduces transfers, then add one bookable experience that fits the group's pace.